CGCooke/Litus/README.md

 # Litus
 UNSW Aviation Lidar Pipeline

+## Internal processing
+The RIEGL VQ-480i measures range and angle data, which is combined with a position and attitude data from the GPS-IMU RTK package.
+The end product is a .las file containing a list of geo-referenced LiDAR returns.
+The coordinate system used is ECEF, and each point has an associated return intensity, time of capture, as well as if it was the first, second ... nth return from a pulse.

 ## Installation

 Generally  the first step in the processing chain is to convert the .las files into text files.